 If the base image doesn't yet exist, one will be created.
 The base VM is called

 ss-docker-jammy and is available to all deployments.
 The base image is initialized using a cloud-init declaration embedded in the generated lxd profile.

 If you have a deployment with a lot of websites or a website with heavily utilization, you may consider vertically scaling each VM by updating the

 project.conf file for the deployment in question.

-Future iterations of Sovereign Stack will allow you to scale horizontally by adding 1) additional cluster hosts at a particualr data center and 2) adding additional data centers.
+Future iterations of Sovereign Stack will allow you to scale-out by adding 1) additional cluster hosts at a particualr data center and 2) adding additional data centers.

 Think Sovereign Stack brings value to the Bitcoin Network?
 If so, donate to the monthly crowdfund, or you can leave an arbitrary tip with button below.

-Now that you know a little about Sovereign Stack, go check out some of the example website you can create!
+Now that you know a little about Sovereign Stack, go check out some of the example websites you can create!